Giovanni Bembo

 Giovanni Bembo (21 August 1543 – 16 March 1618) was the 92nd Doge of Venice, reigning from his election on 2 December 1615 until his death.
 His reign is notable for Venetian victories during the War of Gradisca (1617) and for the Bedmar Plot (1618), in which the Spanish ambassador to Venice, Alfonso de la Cueva, 1st Marquis of Bedmar, was unsuccessful in his plans to destabilize the Most Serene Republic.

 Background, 1543–1615

 Giovanni was born in Venice, the son of Augustine Bembo and Chiara Del Basso.
 The Bembos were one of the vecchie, old Venetian noble families.
 Giovanni Bembo's mother left him with a large inheritance, which he divided with one brother.

 Bembo enrolled as a crew of a galley at age 12, and he remained aboard ship for sixteen years.
 He fought in the Battle of Lepanto (1571), showing great courage in spite of being wounded repeatedly.

-Following his good showing in the Battle of Lepanto, Bembo was appointed provveditore.
-He served with distinction and went on to become savio, consigliere, and subsequently Procurator of St Mark's.
+Following his good showing in the Battle of Lepanto, Bembo was appointed captain at Candia and provveditore at Corfu and Friuli.
+He served with distinction and went on to become savio grande, ducal councillor, and subsequently Procurator of St Mark's and Captain General of the Sea in 1607.